superfill-ai/superfill.ai/README.md

 - **Contextual Matching**: AI matches form fields to stored memories based on context
 - **Auto-Fill Suggestions**: AI suggests the best answer for each form field
 - **Multiple Providers**: Support for OpenAI, Anthropic, Google, Groq, and DeepSeek
-- **Auto-Categorization**: AI analyzes your answers and suggests categories
+- **AI Categorization**: AI analyzes your answers and suggests categories
 - **Rephrasing**: AI can rephrase questions and answers for clarity and relevance
 - **Smart Tags**: Automatically extracts relevant keywords from content
 - **Confidence Scoring**: Every memory gets a confidence score (0-1)